Framework

 • Add-ons and seat expansions priced as part of the subscription

-• Excluded: setup fees, one-off implementation, usage-based overages (unless the overage itself is a recurring contractual commitment)
+• Usage-based overages (unless the overage itself is a recurring commitment)

 Track ARR by its four components — the ARR walk: